 HTTP Logs and Metrics source.
 You can use an HTTP source on hosted collector to collect Graphite, Carbon 2.0, and Prometheus metrics from environments where it is impractical to deploy an installed collector.

 Host Metrics source.
 You can use a host metrics source on an installed collector to collect CPU, memory, TCP, networking, and disk metrics on Linux and Windows machines.

 Amazon CloudWatch Source for Metrics.
 You can use a CloudWatch source on a hosted collector to collect metrics for a variety of AWS resources.

 Streaming Metrics Source.
-You can use Sumo’s streaming metrics source with an installed collector to collect metrics from any application that emits metrics over TCP or UDP in the Graphite or Carbon 2.0 plaintext protocol.
+You can use Sumo’s streaming metrics source with an installed collector to collect metrics over TCP or UDP in Graphite, Carbon 2.0, or Prometheus format.